kubesphere/event-rule-engine/README.md

 ### Regular comparision

-Operation supported: like, not like, regexp, not regexp
+Operation supported: like, not like, regex, not regex

 ```
 Examples